 I search for the font, color, style etc. and consider all aspects of visual langue that would embody our brand strategy.

-For Medihuanna I created three mood boards: Credible, Innovative (above), and Natural and then I review them together with my client.
+For Medihuanna I created three mood boards: Credible, Innovative (below), and Natural and then I review them together with my client.

 Next, we discuss those possible solutions and we make some decision on what direction should we proceed with.